dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdRollbackToSavepoint.md

 {: .AppCommand}

 </div>
-Next we add new values to the table and again verify its contents:
+Next, add new values to the table and again verify its contents:

 <div class="preWrapperWide" markdown="1">
     splice> INSERT INTO myTbl VALUES 4,5;